-Whenever I caught her like this, I wanted to stand out of sight and keep looking at her.
+Whenever I caught her in a pensive state, I wanted to stand out of sight and keep staring at her.
 I wished to know what she thought about, what images were passing through her mind.
-I would give out every single yen I ever made to see them the way she did.
+I would give out every single yen I ever made to witness her mental landscapes the way she did.

 “Hello,” she says.
 “How was your day?”